FlaveFlav20/file-utils/README.md

 ['[Warning]:Entity not found', '[Error]:Unable to recover data', '[Warning]:Indentation']
 ```

-Why tere is just 3 elements instead of 4?
+Why there is just 3 elements instead of 4?
 You should look at the **restrict** option

 ## Example-regex_pass